 Manufacturing systems can refer to the top-level distinction between discrete and process manufacturing.
-Broadly, the former is assemblies of standardized parts, that could be disassembled later—things like cars and computers.
-The latter is a chemical transformation such as food and pharmaceuticals.
+In general, the former consists of standardized parts that can be disassembled later, such as cars and computers.
+The latter is a chemical transformation, like one that can take place in food and pharmaceuticals.

 All manufacturing falls under one of these five major manufacturing systems, running the gamut from bespoke products through mass manufacture to modern mass customization.